Skip to Content

 Frenchie

-For lunch in central London, Frenchie Covent Garden is like a modern French brasserie.
-It has a notably elegant Parisian spirit, but an electric London atmosphere.
-Their menu is seasonal and dishes can change daily, but this only adds to the restaurant’s sense of excitement and thrill.
+It’s a French brasserie with a notably elegant Parisian spirit, but an electric London atmosphere.
+Their menu is seasonal and dishes can change daily, but this only adds to the restaurant’s sense of excitement and the thrill of the meal.

 Read More: Frenchie Covent Garden Review